This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Yup, I said the b-word.
 My friend winced, as if I had just kicked him in the shin under the table.

 For reasons I will forever struggle to understand, the word budget is a major taboo in today’s culture.
-Of course, I have never let that fact deter me in the past, and I wasn’t about to let it in this conversation, either.
+Of course, I have never let that fact stop me in the past, and I wasn’t about to let it in this conversation, either.

 “You do have a budget, right?”